hdgallegot/HAN-Bot/README.md

 HAN-Bot
 =======

 Robot project that implements node.js codes.
-It requires the followings steps:
+For implements, it requires the followings steps: